jagadw/LEMPSTACK/README.md

 You will see the phpmyadmin login page.

 # FINISH
-- Additional: Read the basic_operation.txt
+- Additional: Read the basic_operation.md
 - Note: Make sure the PHP, Nginx, and MySQL services are active.